 It is difficult to get a sufficient amount of vitamin D from the diet alone, partly because one of best sources of the nutrient is oily fish such as salmon, herring, and mackerel, and people generally do not eat all that much fish.
 Vitamin D is also found in limited amounts in meat, milk, and eggs.
 In the plant kingdom, vitamin D is available in small amounts in certain fungi.
 The best dietary sources of vitamin D are:

 Cooking, baking, and frying result in a certain loss of vitamin D from foods.

 - Children aged 0 – 2 years (vitamin D as drops)

 - Children and adults who wear fully covering clothes in the summer time

 - People who do not spend time outdoors in the daytime or generally avoid sunlight

-- Nursing home residents as old people have reduced skin synthesis, and also gut absorption of vitamin D
+- Nursing home residents.
+Older people have reduced vitamin D synthesis in their skin, and their intestinal absorption of vitamin D is also reduced